Books About Women in History: Non-Fiction for Women’s History Month

 FIND YOUR PERFECT BOOK LIST

-Tammy Howell
+1. Tammy Howell says:

 I am reading Breaking Through: My Life in Science by Katalin Kariko.
 10 out of 10 stars!!
 She is an engaging writer.
 Learning about how she grew up behind the Iron Curtain in Hungary and her struggles to be accepted as a woman scientist in the United States is a fascinating and relevant read.
 Katalin is still alive, so I don’t know if this qualifies as history, but I had to recommend it somewhere.